Phone: (207) 786-8398 | E-mail: firstname.lastname@example.org

-Jeff Yaeger enters his third season as an assistant coach at Bates College in 2016-17 and works primarily with the goalkeepers of the school’s men’s and women’s programs.
+Jeff Yaeger enters his fourth season as an assistant coach at Bates College in 2017 and works primarily with the goalkeepers of the school’s men’s and women’s programs.

 Prior to Bates, Yaeger served as an assistant coach for goalkeepers at his alma mater, Saint Joseph’s College of Maine for a number of seasons between 2005 and 2013.

 A 2004 graduate of St. Joseph’s, Yaeger ranks among the Monks’ program leaders in goalkeeper games (70), minutes (5,562), wins (22), saves (387), shutouts (10.5) and goals-against average (1.86).
 A three-year starter, he earned the school’s Male Athlete of the Year award in 2004.